Neo-Hao/replications-in-computing-education/README.md

 For more information and detailed discussion on replication in computing education, please refer to the following paper:

 * Qiang Hao, David H Smith IV, Naitra Iriumi, Michail Tsikerdekis, Andrew J. Ko.
-(In Press).
-A Systematic Investigation of Replications in Computing Education Research.
-ACM Transactions on Computing Education.
+(2019).
+[A Systematic Investigation of Replications in Computing Education Research](https://dl.acm.org/ft_gateway.cfm?id=3345328&type=pdf).
+ACM Transactions on Computing Education (TOCE), 19(4), 42.